The 4 Eras of History

-I graduated from high school a year early and at the top of my class, but part of me feels like my real education started as an adult.
-Even when I graduated from college I felt distinctly aware of the giant gaps in my education.
-My writing skills were solid; I read and analyzed all the great works with the best of them; and my understanding of mathematics was satisfactory.
-I also felt well versed in the field of education, my field of expertise.
-Still, when it came to history, geography, the sciences, and the arts, I knew I was lacking.
-I remember wondering how on earth I got through 16 years of formal schooling and didn’t have a clue about the history of mankind.
+I graduated from high school a year early and at the top of my class, but even when I graduated from college I felt distinctly aware of the giant gaps in my education.
+My writing, reading, and math were solid, but when it came to history, geography, the sciences, and the arts, I knew I was lacking.

 Then I got my hands on the Usborne History of the World.
-It was like clouds parted and I could see the light for the first time!
+It was like the clouds parted and I could see the light for the first time!
 I poured over it.
-I couldn’t get enough!
-For the first time ever, I was learning history in it’s actual context; I was learning it in order.
+For the first time ever, I was learning history in its actual context; I was learning it in order.

 Why don’t they teach it this way in school?

 And why did I learn about Thomas Jefferson right after the unit on ancient Egypt?!!

 There were other people on the planet at the same time as the Greeks?
 Really?

 I’ve never even heard of the Hittites.
 Oh, so that’s how the Bible fits into all this!